fmnoise/flow/README.md

 `else` works as opposite, simply returning non-exception values and applying given function to exception instance values

-`fail-data` is also small helper for extracting data passed to ex-info
+`fail-data` is also small helper for extracting data passed to ex-info.
+There are also `fail-cause` and `fail-trace` for extracting ex-info message and traceroute respectively.

 Ok, that looks simple and easy, but what if `update!` or any other function will throw real Exception?
 `then` is designed to catch all exceptions and return their instances so any exception will go through chain correctly.